 frequently asked questions

 RVIA stands for the Recreational Vehicle Industry Association.
 As a member of RVIA, we certify compliance with more than 500 safety specifications for electrical, plumbing, heating, fire and life safety established under the National Fire Protection Association (NFPA) Standard for Recreation Vehicles.
 Additionally, we are subject to periodic, unannounced inspections by RVIA representatives to audit our compliance.
 Most Tiny Houses are not inspected - by anyone - putting you at risk for any number of harms or problems.
-Here is the link to there website http://www.rvia.org/.
+You may check their website for more details.

 Not having an RVIA seal can limit financing, insurance, DMV registration, and parking options.
 Tru Form is committed to meet all required safety standards and federal motor vehicle regulations as a recreation vehicle (RV).
 This may offer many advantages including the transportation, placement and financing of your unit